This topic tells you how to use the Tanzu Java Native Image Buildpack.

 subPath: java/native-image/java-native-image-sample

-where metadata.name is the application name the workload is a part of, and spec.source.git points to the remote source code.
+Where metadata.name is the application name the workload is a part of, and spec.source.git points to the remote source code.

-You can then trigger an image build by running:
+2. Trigger an image build by running:

 tanzu apps workload apply --file workload.yaml